-Mr R complains that from May 2022 he made several payments from his account held with Revolut to what he believed was a legitimate investment.
+Mr R complains that on 25 June 2022 he made two payments from his account held with ClearBank to what he believed was a legitimate investment.

 Mr R says he first found out about the investment after watching a video on a social media platform.
 Mr R started to send money from various accounts over a long period of time but later found out through the media that it was a Ponzi scheme.
-So, Mr R logged a complaint with Revolut.
+So, Mr R logged a complaint with ClearBank.

-Revolut looked into the complaint but didn't uphold it.
-It said it didn't have enough information to complete an investigation, and after reaching out and asking Mr R for this - it wasn't received.
+ClearBank looked into the complaint but didn't uphold it.
+It said the payments were not of a value that would triggered its payment checking systems.
 So, Mr R brought his complaint to our service.
 Our investigator looked into the complaint but didn't uphold it.
 Our investigator didn't think it had been sufficiently evidenced that Mr R had lost money to a scam.
-He said that although Mr R had sent some screenshots and statements, there was no information to show Mr R had done anything other than buy Cryptocurrency.
+He said that although Mr R had sent some screenshots and statements, there was no information to show Mr R had done anything other than buy cryptocurrency.